Essays on prioritization, focus, and the art of doing less — better.

 Real Eisenhower Matrix examples for every role — software engineers, founders, managers.
 Learn the 10-second test that tells you exactly which quadrant any task belongs in.

 Learn how to combine the Pomodoro Technique with the Eisenhower Matrix for deep, focused work on the right tasks.
-Step-by-step system with the science behind why it works.
+Step-by-step system, free Pomodoro timer included.

 Everything feels urgent.
 Nothing gets done.
 There's a reason — and a 70-year-old framework used by presidents and CEOs that fixes it.